aerogear/OpenVolunteerPlatform/cli/README.md

 ```
 npx openvp init yourproject
 ```

-Follow the questions and pick the right template that suits your needs.
+Answer the question prompts and pick the template that suits your needs.